shahparthiv/rh/readme.md

 -------------

 The **RH Integration Service** leverages Temporal.io to manage workflows efficiently, combining design patterns and modular principles to ensure scalability, maintainability, and flexibility.
+If we want to leverage server less architecture the same thing can be also achieved by AWS Step function.

 * * * * *